TomWerner/sentiment_analysis/README.md

   preprocessing.build_test_data_target_matrices("aclImdb/test/pos/", "aclImdb/test/neg/", trn_word_list)
 ```
 This will create training_data.pkl and testing_data.pkl
-Then you can train and evaluate a model using the following code:
+Then you can train and evaluate a model using the following code (also in naive_bayes.py):
 ```python
 from sklearn.naive_bayes import BernoulliNB from sklearn.metrics import confusion_matrix